aws/aws-iot-device-sdk-embedded-C/README.md

     - For any other download, the submodules must be downloaded and placed in their respective `third_party` directory.
         - [mbed TLS](https://github.com/ARMmbed/mbedtls/tree/mbedtls-2.17) → `third_party/mbedtls/mbedtls`
         - [tinyCBOR](https://github.com/intel/tinycbor) → `third_party/tinycbor/tinycbor`
-2. Complete the steps to setup your device and AWS IoT account outline [here](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-policy.html).
+2. Complete the steps to setup your device and AWS IoT account outlined [here](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-policy.html).
     1. [Sign in to the AWS IoT Console](https://docs.aws.amazon.com/iot/latest/developerguide/iot-console-signin.html)
     2. Create and Activate a Provisioning Claim certificate for the device.
 [Here](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html) are instructions on creating a device certificate which can act as a [Provisioning claim](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html#claim-based).
     3. Create an AWS IoT Policy for the Provisioning Claim.
 Use the specific policy mentioned in step 3. of [Provisioning By Claim](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html#claim-based). ([Here](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-policy.html) is more information on creating an AWS IoT Policy.)